 With field theory and our theory of the self, gestalt has its own ontology.
 After the seventies, and prompted by the fear that we had little credibility, gestalt therapy became uber academic, as a way of bolstering it’s status.
 Have our forebears made gestalt/gestalt therapy into the privilege of an elite?

 Gestalt therapy has never become hugely popular, yet we can legitimately claim to have influenced a number of other psychotherapies.
 What sense do we make of our fragile self-process?
 Are we the chosen ones – capable of grasping something that eludes the common man?
 Or are we missing something?
 What are we missing?

-- Why does gestalt therapy have limited audience? /Why has it never become more popular?/ Have we lost – or indeed never had – the common touch?
+- Why does gestalt therapy have limited audience?
+Why has it never become more popular?
+Have we lost, or never had, the common touch?

 - How do we understand all this from within a gestalt lens?
 Does any of it matter?

 - What might need to change?
 What might we do differently?

 - How do we learn to make friends?

 is the gestalt model compatible with individual therapy?
 The ailments of professionalism.